JadeMatrix/SHOW/doc/Tutorial.rst

             continue;
         }

 The server listen timeout can be a positive number, 0, or -1.
-If it is -1, the server will continue listening until interrupted by a signal; if 0, :cpp:member:`serve()` will throw a :cpp:class:`show::connection_timeout` immediately unless connections are available.
+If it is -1, the server will continue listening until interrupted by a signal; if 0, :cpp:func:`server::serve()` will throw a :cpp:class:`connection_timeout` immediately unless connections are available.

 The connection is now independent from the server.
-You can adjust the connection's timeout independently using :cpp:func:`show::connection::timeout()`.
+You can adjust the connection's timeout independently using :cpp:func:`connection::timeout()`.
 You can also pass it off to a worker thread for processing so your server can continue accepting other connections; this is usually how you'd implement a real web application.

 Reading Requests
 ================

-:cpp:class:`show::request` objects have a number of ``const`` fields containing the HTTP request's metadata; you can see descriptions of them all in the docs for the class.
+:cpp:class:`request` objects have a number of ``const`` fields containing the HTTP request's metadata; you can see descriptions of them all in the docs for the class.

 Note that these fields do not include the request content, if any.
 This is because HTTP allows the request content to be streamed to the server.
 In other words, the server can interpret the headers then wait for the client to send data over a period of time.
-For this purpose, :cpp:class`show::request` inherits from :cpp:class:`std::streambuf`, implementing the read/get functionality.
+For this purpose, :cpp:class`request` inherits from :cpp:class:`streambuf`, implementing the read/get functionality.
 You can use the raw :cpp:class:`std::streambuf` methods to read the incoming data, or create a :cpp:class:`std::istream` from the request object for :cpp:var:`std::cin`-like behavior.

 For example, if your server is expecting the client to *POST* a single integer, you can use::